 When you shop for an opener you will see two different power related items.
 First is how the unit is powered.
 Some us AC while most use DC.
-A DC motor is the way to go, a higher value is better.
-The second power option you will see is horse power (HP).
-The more horse power, the better.
+A DC motor is the way to go, a higher value is number is better.
+The second power option you will see is horsepower (HP).
+The more horsepower, the better.
 Even if you have a single door, a powerful motor will last longer, You will pay more, but can be worth it in the long run.
 Residential openers come with 1/2, 3/4 or 1 hp.
 You might see less or more HP, but those are the three most common HP options.

 Openers have changed over the years.
-In the past people could steal your opener code and sit across the street and open your door.
+In the past, people could steal your opener code and sit across the street and open your door.
 This was always fun to do when someone bought their first garage door opener.
 You could really have fun with them and mess with their mind.
-However it did create a securty problem.
-Someone who wasn’t looking for fun could steal your code, wait for you to leave for work, then rob your house.
+However, it did create a security problem.
+Someone who wasn't looking for fun could steal your code, wait for you to leave for work, then rob your house.

 This is a handy feature on openers, well most.
 Some systems just have very bad lighting.
 Some systems come with two bulbs, while others only come with one.
 Before you buy, make sure the light is pointing where you need it.
 Some systems have the lighting on the front and others on the back, while others have both.
 You also want to make sure you can put a good size bulb in the unit.
 What good is it if you can only put a small watt light bulb in the system.